ConestogaCollegeIT/Project1/README.md

-# Project1
+# Assignment1
-The first project
+The first Assignment